cc-archive/sotc-2014/www/_source/report.md

 permalink: /report/
 ---

 <p class="lead">At its heart, Creative Commons is a simple idea.
-It&#8217;s the idea that when people share their creations with each other, amazing things can happen.</p>
+It&#8217;s the idea that when people share their creativity and knowledge with each other, amazing things can happen.</p>

 It's not a new idea.
-People have been adapting and building upon each other's work for centuries.
+People have been adapting and building on each other's work for centuries.
 Musicians sample beats from each other's music.
-Artists create collages from other people's images.
+Artists create entirely new works from other people's images.
 Teachers borrow each other's activities and lesson plans.
 Scientists build off of each other's results to make new discoveries.

-We believe that sharing --- sometimes it happens in an instant, sometimes it spreads across generations --- is how society grows and culture develops.
+We believe that sharing --- sometimes it happens in an instant, sometimes it spreads across generations --- is how society grows, how culture develops, and how innovation happens.
 We also believe that copyright can often get in the way, usually without the copyright-holder's intention.
 That's why we created the [Creative Commons licenses](https://creativecommons.org/licenses/).

 {% capture sidebar %}{% include pullquote.html align="right" quote="Millions of creators around the world use CC licenses to give others permission to use their work in ways that they wouldn't otherwise be allowed to.
 Those millions of users are the proof that Creative Commons works." tweet="Millions of creators around the world share their works openly under Creative Commons licenses." %}{% endcapture %}
 {{ sidebar | markdownify }}

 Millions of creators around the world use CC licenses to give others permission to use their work in ways that they wouldn't otherwise be allowed to.
 Those millions of users are the proof that Creative Commons works.

-But measuring the size of the commons has always been a bit of a challenge.
-There's no sign-up to use a CC license, no central repository of CC-licensed works.
-Therefore, it's impossible to say exactly how many people are using Creative Commons licenses, where those people are located, or how they're using them.
+But measuring the size of the commons has always been a challenge.
+There's no sign-up to use a CC license, and no central repository or catalog of CC-licensed works.
+So it's impossible to say precisely how many licensed works there are, how many people are using Creative Commons licenses, where those people are located, or how they're using them.

-With this report, we're taking a step toward better measuring the size of the commons.
-We're sharing all of the data and methodologies that we used to find these numbers and making a commitment to hone and update these findings in the months and years to come.
+With this report, we're taking a big step toward better measuring the size of the commons.
+We're also sharing all of the data and methodologies that we used to find these numbers, and making a commitment to hone and update these findings in the months and years to come.
 We're also telling the stories of events from 2014 that have impacted the size, usability, and relevance of the commons.

 <hr class="sotc" />

 The size of the commons
 ----------------

-<p class="lead">Sharing won.
-In 2015, we&#8217;ll reach one billion Creative Commons&#8211;licensed works.</p>
+<p class="lead">Sharing is winning.
+In 2015, we&#8217;ll pass one billion Creative Commons&#8211;licensed works.</p>

-{% capture sidebar %}{% include pullquote.html align="right" quote="Sharing won.
-In 2015, we&#8217;ll reach one billion Creative Commons&#8211;licensed works." tweet="Sharing won.
-In 2015, we&#8217;ll reach one billion Creative Commons&#8211;licensed works." %}{% endcapture %}
+{% capture sidebar %}{% include pullquote.html align="right" quote="Sharing is winning.
+In 2015, we&#8217;ll pass one billion Creative Commons&#8211;licensed works." tweet="Sharing is winning.
+In 2015, we&#8217;ll pass one billion Creative Commons&#8211;licensed works." %}{% endcapture %}
 {{ sidebar | markdownify }}

 How did we arrive at these numbers?
-Google provided us with a record of all of the websites in its cache that link to Creative Commons license deeds, which we used to find the estimates in this report.
+Google provided us with the raw data, counting all of the websites in its cache that link to Creative Commons license deeds, which we used to make the estimates in this report.
 While pages may link to Creative Commons license deeds for reasons other than to license or attribute works under them, we reason that those are vastly outnumbered by pages that indicate a CC license choice without linking to the deed.

 We've supplemented Google's data with that of several websites that each have over a million CC-licensed works but, for various reasons, aren't reflected in Google's data (see Appendix).

-Even if we had access to unlimited data about how and where CC licenses are used, it would still be very difficult to cite a single number for all Creative Commons--licensed works.
-Where is the line drawn between one work and another?
+Even if we had access to unlimited data about how and where CC licenses are used, it would still be very difficult to establish a single number for all Creative Commons--licensed works.
+Where do we draw the line between one work and another?
 Every time a piece of content is reused on the internet, should it be counted again?

 That said, by drawing these estimates as precisely as we can, we're creating a baseline that can be useful for comparison over time.